“‘Leathahman’ Slept in Here, WHAT?!”

 December 13, 2014

-Note: This page will not spend too much time getting into the whole Leatherman thing.
-That was done over here on this page about another “Leatherman’s Cave” in Watertown.
 I have no idea which cave was used more by the mythical (but very real) traveling hobo.
 There were plenty of options for the guy in this region, and since he strictly followed “Leave no Trace” ethics, we have no idea.
-But I received enough comments and emails on my original Leatherman’s Cave page pointing me to another, though very close-by, cave – I decided to check it out with my boys.
+After receiving several emails and comments pointing me to this particular cave, I decided to check it out with my boys.
 Also, yes, we all know these “caves” are not actually caves, but I’ve also become tired of addressing that Connecticut quirk as well.
 And typing “rock overhang” or “jumble of rocks that provide shelter” is just too much to type over and over.

-So seriously, you should go and read this page that contains far more stuff about the Leatherman before bothering with this page.
-Even if this is the more “real” Leatherman Cave of Watertown.
+So seriously, you should go and read the page that contains far more stuff about the Leatherman before bothering with this page.
+Even if this page is the more “real” Leatherman Cave of Watertown.
 Dude is legend.

 Quickly, the Leather Man walked a clockwise circuit of 365 miles every 34 days between the Connecticut and Hudson Rivers.
 He died on March 20, 1889 in Mt.
 Pleasant N.Y., and is buried in the Sparta Cemetery just south of Ossining, N.Y.
 For many years after his death, his identity was unknown.
 Then, for just as many years, he was identified as Frenchman Jules Bourglay.
 However, recent research by Dan DeLuca (who has recently published a book on the Leatherman) has confirmed that he was not Jules Bourglay.
 Or so he says.